Kalpakanchery

 Kadungathukundu, Puthanathani, Kurukathani, and Randathani are four major towns around Kalpakanchery.
 The National Highway 66 passes through the village.
 The village is a centre of academic institutions and other offices.
 There are several educational institutions, healthcare institutions, two industrial training centres, Kalpakanchery police station, Bafakhy Yatheem Khana (orphanage), post office, Kalpakanchery Sub-registrar Office, and Kalpakanchery Panchayat Office in the town.
-The village had a weekly market on Wednesdays known as Melangadi Chantha.
+The village had a weekly market on Tuesdays known as Melangadi Chantha.
 The weekly market was held at present-day Melangadi, between Puthanathani and Kadungathukundu.
 The municipal towns of Tirur, Kottakkal, and Valanchery are located around 8 or 9 km away from here.

 Etymology

 The name Kalpakanchery is believed to evolve from a combination of two Malayalam words, Kalpakam (Coconut tree) and Chery (Street), which means the street of coconut trees.

 Demography

 As of the 2011 India census, Kalpakanchery had a population of 33,721 with 15,391 males and 18,330 females.
 The literacy rate of the village in 2011 was 94.37%.
 Malayalam is the most spoken language.